ntrezowan/the-plain/about.md

 permalink: /about/
 ---

-I am [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) and I would never die for my beliefs because I might be wrong.
+I am [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) and I would never die for my beliefs because I might be wrong...

+Oh, the other thing...I am getting old...